CallumHoughton18/Mushroom-Classification/README.md

 `export FLASK_APP=PATH-TO-RUN.PY-FILE`

-Then the flask API can be ran using the from within the src folder with the command `python manage.py src`
+Then the flask API can be ran using the from within the src folder with the command `python manage.py run`

 The flask app environment can also be specified via the environment command: